With its magnificent literature, richly expressive language and fascinating history, Russia appeals to a wide variety of interests.

 Russian with a Middle Eastern language (BA in European and Middle Eastern Languages)

-If you are studying for a joint degree combining Russian with Arabic, Hebrew, Persian or Turkish, you will spend around your time studying Russian language and literature, and around half studying the other language and related literature.
 In the first year, there is less literature in Russian to allow for intensive focus on the Middle Eastern language.
 You will normally spend your second academic year at an approved course of study in the Middle East.
 You are strongly advised to spend the adjacent summers somewhere where Russian is spoken.

 Russian and another subject (English, Classics, History, Linguistics, Philosophy)